krleitch/WhatsTheHype/README.md

 ### Planned Changes

 - I think there is a lot more to what makes a comment or link special than just the number of upvotes it gets.
-Looking into generating a *hype* scoe based on multiple factors including score, number of replies, upvote-downvote ration... could be interesting.
+Looking into generating a *hype* score based on multiple factors including score, number of replies, upvote-downvote ration... could be interesting.
 - All links and comments may also be needed to be weighted differently.